Open-ET/openet-ssebop/README.rst

 The elevation parameter will accept any Earth Engine image.

-Temperature Correction (Tcorr or C-factor)
+Temperature Correction (*c factor*)
 ----------------
-In order to correspond the maximum air temperature with cold/wet limiting environmental conditions, the SSEBop model uses a temperature correction coefficient (C-factor) uniquely calculated for each Landsat scene from well-watered/vegetated pixels.
+In order to correspond the maximum air temperature with cold/wet limiting environmental conditions, the SSEBop model uses a temperature correction coefficient (*c factor*, sometimes labeled interchangeably as Tcorr) uniquely calculated for each Landsat scene from well-watered/vegetated pixels.
 This temperature correction component is based on a ratio of Tmax and LST that has passed through several conditions such as NDVI limits.
-The SSEBop model utilizes Tcorr as a function of the maximum air temperature, so the data source of the Tcorr collection needs to match the data source of the air temperature.
+The SSEBop model utilizes the *c factor* as a function of the maximum air temperature, so the data source of the *c factor* collection needs to match the data source of the air temperature. **Note:** *Tcorr* refers to the pixel-based ratio of LST_cold and Tmax while *c factor* is a statistical value that represents a region such as a 5-km grid or scene-wide value.

 .. image:: docs/TODOaddNewTcorrFigure.PNG

-Model Tcorr can be implemented dynamically as a scene-based single C-factor (this is the default) or using precomputed spatially varying 5-km gridded Tcorr Image Assets (advanced setting).
+This parameter can be implemented dynamically as a scene-based single *c factor* (this is the default) or using precomputed spatially varying Image Assets where a gridded *c factor* is generated for every 5-km (advanced setting).

-* Using either DYNAMIC or SCENE_GRIDDED settings, the Tcorr parameter is read from precomputed Earth Engine image collections based on the Landsat scene ID (from the system:index property).
-A monthly/annual climatology Tcorr is used if Tcorr cannot be determined for a given Landsat scene.
+* Using either DYNAMIC or SCENE_GRIDDED settings, the *c factor* parameter is read from precomputed Earth Engine image collections based on the Landsat scene ID (from the system:index property).
+Monthly/annual climatology values are used if Tcorr cannot be determined for a given Landsat scene.
 If fallback values have not been computed for the target path/row, a default value of 0.978 will be used.
 * Currently, SCENE_GRIDDED is only supported for Landsat Collection 2 across CONUS (since model version 0.1.5x) and requires a matching Tmax source.
 See `this example notebook <examples/tcorr_gridded.ipynb>`__ for more information.

 Default Asset IDs